 - More complex strategies don't work with small accounts

 - Saving + consistent returns + time = high net worth

-Months back, I suggested that every individual under 30 years of age should be saving a minimum of $562 a month – or $6,750 per year – to have a comfortable retirement at 65 years old.
-That's a solid chunk of change, but more manageable when you consider some tax breaks with RRSP investments.
+Months back, I suggested that every individual under 30 years of age should be saving a minimum of $562 a month—or $6,750 per year—to have a comfortable retirement at 65 years old.
+That's a solid chunk of change, but is manageable when you consider some tax breaks with RRSP contributions.
 Maybe you're lucky and your employer will match your savings as well.

-I used the 6% real return average over 30 years to get an account worth $800,000 (in today's dollars) after 35 years of saving and investing.
+I used a 6% real return over 30 years to get an account worth $800,000 (in today's dollars) after 35 years of saving and investing.
 This should be enough to cover expenses for a decent retirement with CPP/OAS top-ups.

 What if you decide you only can invest $200 a month and make up the rest with good investing?

 Well, you would need to have an average real investment return of 10.25% to get to that same $800,000 number.
 That's a gross return of 12.5%.